vinc/vinc.cc/source/news/2017-11-29-vinua-com-reloaded.html.md

 ---
-title: Vinua.com reloaded
+title: Reloading Vinua.com
 date: 2017-11-29
 tags: news
 ---

-# Vinua.com reloaded
+# Reloading Vinua.com

 Today I put some content on [vinua.com][1], the website of my web consulting business.
 I was about time, I've been freelancing full time since 2015 but